 Against this background and given the limitations of the protocol’s definition of incendiary weapons, as well as the loophole permitting certain use of ground-launched incendiary weapons, we believe this question should be revisited on the terms of that 22-nation proposal from 1979 – that incendiary weapons should be prohibited from use.
 We would invite those states involved in that proposal to lead the way on this topic in the CCW and we welcome the support from the Netherlands and others for formal deliberations to strengthen protocol III.

 As well as concerns over superfluous injuries, one of the central problems posed by incendiary weapons is their wide area impact.
 And as we look back on 2014, it is the wide area impact of explosive weapons – used in populated areas – that stands out as the leading cause of harm to civilians.
 In Syria, Ukraine, Gaza and elsewhere, we have seen a heavy toll of civilian deaths and injuries from the bombing and shelling of towns and cities.
 The destruction of infrastructure and displacement of people will leave a lasting legacy.

 The use in populated areas of such explosive weapons – including artillery, multiple barrel rocket launchers and air-dropped bombs – is perhaps the most important humanitarian challenge regarding protection of civilians.
 Explosive weapons that have wide area effects are inappropriate for use in populated areas.
 Their use in populated areas should stop.

 Thank you Mr President.

-Posted in: Autonomous weapons, Explosive weapons, Incendiary weapons, New technologies, Statements,
+Posted in: Autonomous weapons, Conference statements, Explosive weapons, Incendiary weapons, New weapon technologies,

 Tagged: autonomous weapons , CCW , explosive weapons in populated areas , incendiary weapons , weapons review